mattmarcussmith/VehicleInventorySystem/README.md

 ## Technologies used
 * C#
+* .NET 4.7
 * WinForms

-## How to find the App
+## How To Use The App
-1. Click the link www.https://mattsmithportfolio.com
-3. Scroll down to the portfolio section
-4. Click the link to the Inventory Management system to demo
+1. Download the executable file from the release section on the right side of the repo.
+2. When the application launches, it should look like this.

+![Header Section](/assets/inventory-system-screenshot.PNG)

 ## Example:
-The user is adding a vehicle part to the inventory.

-![Header Section](/assets/inventory-system-screenshot.PNG)

-## Example Two:
 The user is modifying the parts associated with the product (vehicle).

 ![Portfolio Section](/assets/inventory-system-screenshot-two.PNG)